Anissa Helou: Good Morning, Beirut

 It is Anissa Helou, and she is making us Arak, a Levantine aniseed distillate that is cloudy to the eye and crisp on the tongue and freeing to the mind.
 We’ll talk about her life in exile, about how food brought her back to her childhood, and what she wants for Lebanon.
 But in the background you’ll hear it from time to time, that call to prayer.
 Just take it as a motif throughout these five episodes.
 It’s an alarm, a wakeup call.
 Wake up.
 Wake the fuck up.

 Here is an edited and condensed transcript from my conversation with Anissa.
-Subscribers can listen to the full episode here.
-If you’re not on Luminary yet, subscribe and listen (and get a 1-month free trial) by signing up here.
+Listen to the episode for free on Apple Podcasts, Spotify, Stitcher, or wherever you get your podcasts.

 Nathan Thornburgh: How did you get into becoming an interpreter of the Levant, and food culture generally?